Cardiff City Council publishes Smart City Road Map

 The council has identified five prime missions, the first being to enable innovators to submit ideas on smart applications that could improve the city, using hackathons, workshops and focus groups.
 This combines with working with universities and businesses under the ‘collaborative city’ agenda.

-Secondly comes the aim to become a data driven city, using analytics, data science, machine learning and artificial intelligence to improve decision making.
+Secondly comes the aim to become a data-driven city, using analytics, data science, machine learning and artificial intelligence to improve decision making.

 Next is the ‘connected city’, under which the council plans to work collaboratively with telecoms, the Welsh Government and other partners to improve the fibre infrastructure and support the roll out of 5G.

-Fourth is the aim of becoming a mobile and sustainable city, with plans to reduce congesting and lower emissions through the use of smart technology in ‘living labs’ on part of Cardiff’s transport network.
+Fourth is the aim of becoming a mobile and sustainable city, with plans to reduce congestion and lower emissions through the use of smart technology in ‘living labs’ on part of Cardiff’s transport network.

-Finally, the council is aiming to promote public health through a digital health board, and to use health and social care data more effectively.
+Finally, the council is aiming to promote public health through a digital health board and to use health and social care data more effectively.
 This includes an emphasis on joining up the services that contribute to care through improving the interoperability of digital systems.

 Using tech intelligently